stellar/go/README.md

 ## Dependencies

-This repository is officially supported on the last two releases of Go, which is currently Go 1.12 and Go 1.13.
+This repository is officially supported on the last two releases of Go, which is currently Go 1.13 and Go 1.14.

 It depends on a [number of external dependencies](./go.mod), and uses Go [Modules](https://github.com/golang/go/wiki/Modules) to manage them.
 Running any `go` command will automatically download dependencies required for that operation.

-You can choose to checkout this repository into a [GOPATH](https://github.com/golang/go/wiki/GOPATH) or into any directory, but if you are using a GOPATH with Go 1.12 or earlier you must set environment variable `GO111MODULE=on` to enable Modules.
+You can choose to checkout this repository into a [GOPATH](https://github.com/golang/go/wiki/GOPATH) or into any directory.

 ## Directory Layout